 \section{Nilpotent structure of $\K_1$}

 In this section $G$ is assumed to be simply connected.
-We prove a multi-relative version of Bak's theorem on nilpotent structure of $K_1$.
+We prove a multi-relative version of Bak's theorem on the nilpotent structure of $K_1$.
 Actually, we concentrate our attention on the induction step of the proof.
 The base of induction follows from bi-relative version of surjective stability which is available at the time only for the special linear group by A.\,Mason and W.\,Stothers~\cite{MasonStothers}.
-That is why we use an axiomatic notion of dimension function istead of actual dimension of a ring.
-The set of axioms is similar to those of dimension fuction of A.\,Bak~\cite{BakDimension,HazDim} for a particular kind of infrastructure and structure squares.
+Therefore, we use an axiomatic notion of dimension function istead of actual dimension of a ring.
+The set of axioms is similar to those of dimension function of A.\,Bak~\cite{BakDimension,HazDim} for a particular kind of infrastructure and structure squares.

 \begin{defn} Let $\delta=\delta_G$ be a function from the class of rings to $\Z\cup\{\infty\}$ satisfying the following properties.